gordonjun2/Naturalistic-Adversarial-Patch/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python ensemble.py --model=yolov4 --tiny
 ```
-The result (i.e, adversarial patch) will be save at exp/exp{experiemnt id} automatically.
+The result (i.e, adversarial patch) will be saved at exp/exp{experiemnt id} automatically.
 You can use tensorboard to check the training history:
 ```bash
 tensorboard --logdir=./exp